Crypto84/FEMLearningResources/README.md

 # FEM Learning Resources

 Hello!
 My name is Kyle Morris and welcome to the FEM Learning Resources repository.
 This repository will be used to store all Jupyter Notebooks, setup documents and exercises related to my final year project on the Finite Element Method.
+If you are looking for the Testing Questionnaire, the link is [here](https://docs.google.com/forms/d/e/1FAIpQLScKF04-JbXxZ_aLePZmCVj4xHACXPrDj1rNnLZXIQg9E_KC7A/viewform?usp=sf_link#)!

 ## What is the project all about?
 My project is about the creation of learning resources for the understanding and use of the Finite Element Method (FEM) in Python.
 Through a series of Jupyter Notebooks, I endeavour to teach the subject in the most engaging, interesting and effective way possible.
 To achieve this, I will be taking an evidence-based approach where I review methods from published literature and studies on mathematical education.
 The goal is then to obtain the best possible solutions and compile them into a course on FEM.